dustinpfister/blog_posts/_posts/canvas-text.md

 ### 7.2 - The modules in action

-Now to see this in action.
+Now to see this in action with a main html file that links to my text circles module, and makes use of it to create some of these text circle objects.

 ```html
 <html>